Arizona Traffic Fines & Tickets

 In addition to your basic fines and fees that you will have to pay, you may also be facing license suspension.
 If this isn’t your first traffic ticket, and you’ve received a total of 8 points within 12 months, you’re looking at the immediate loss of your license for a court-designated period of time.
 Some traffic violations, such as DUI and reckless driving, carry a point total of 8 themselves, so your first violation is also your last.

 You can also expect your insurance to go up.
 Auto insurance rates in Arizona, much like other states in the nation, are determined by how well you drive and how clean your record is.
 As soon as points hit your record, you can expect your premium to rise by a good percentage.
 That means you’ll be paying extra in the long-term as well as suffer the short-term cost of your citation.

 Avoiding Costly Consequences

 One of the best ways to avoid paying high ticket fines and insurance rates is to take an Arizona defensive driving school course.
 Arizona allows residents to enroll in a Supreme Court-approved defensive driving program to dismiss a ticket and its fine, or prevent the points from hitting their license.
 You will refresh your basic skills and defensive driving techniques, and many courses are now taught online, so that you don’t have to sit in a class and read through a driver’s handbook.

 This course can also be required as part of a DUI or aggressive driving conviction.
 Usually the defensive driving course will prevent the ticket from being reported to your insurance company, so that your rates won’t rise; similarly, taking the course voluntarily can help you earn a discount on your existing insurance rate.

-If you have any questions, contact us here – we’re available 24 hours a day, every day of the year!
+If you have any questions, contact us here – we’re available every day of the week!